biserkacvetkovska/personal-website/lessons/third-lesson.md

 ## Prerequisites

-For this lesson, we will be using Visual Studio Code to create a personal website.
+For this lesson, you will be using Visual Studio Code to create a personal website.
 If you do not have Visual Studio Code installed on your computer, please use a text editor like Notepad++ or similar.

 ❗❗❗ You have to complete the first [**First lesson (HTML)**](./first-lesson.md) and second lesson [**Second lesson (CSS)**](./second-lesson.md), before you start with this third lesson.